unix/simpler-paper/examples/1_quickstart.md

 ## QuickStart
-Simpler Paper is a very simple and easy to use the document generator. you only need to run a command, All of the Markdown will be automatically integrated into the site.
+**simpler-paper** is a minimalist document generator. you only need to run a command, all of the Markdown will be automatically integrated into the site.

+In principle, we have reduced the configuration as much as possible, most of the functions are customary, you can find the way to use in the **feature** directory.

+In addition, we have also prepared a different style of css-style for you, you never to worry about style. everything is so simple.

 ### Build and preview